igorkasyanchuk/rails_performance/README.md

 A self-hosted tool to monitor the performance of your Ruby on Rails application.

-This is **simple and free alternative** to the New Relic APM, Datadog or other similar services.
+This is a **simple and free alternative** to the New Relic APM, Datadog or other similar services.

 ![Demo](docs/rails_performance.gif)